kevbradwick/python-fido2-webauthn-demo/README.md

     make run

 Open up the webapp [https://localhost:5000](https://localhost:5000).
 The browser will complain about the SSL certificate but you can safely ignore the message.

+# Demo

+A demo app has been deployed here <https://py-webauthn-demo.vercel.app/>